 Before You Go

-Opening Times: Open daily, 10am-5pm April to September, and 10am-4pm October to March.
+Opening Times: Open daily, 10am-5pm April to October, and 10am-4pm November to March.
 Closed over Christmas and New Year.
-View details.

 Access: The abbey grounds are largely flat, grassed and interspersed with low level masonry.
 Limited disabled access.

-Other Information: The site is opened daily by a local key keeper and managed locally by the Heritage Trust for the North West.
+Other Information: The site is opened daily by a local key keeper.

 Plan a Great Day Out